dlareau/puzzlehunt_server/docs/hunt_creation.rst

 You aren't going to get very far without a hunt object to attach all of this data to, so sign in with a staff account and navigate over to ``{server URL}/admin/huntserver/hunt/``

-Click the "Add Hunt" button at the top.
+Click the "+" button at the top.

 You will be brought to the hunt creation page, which you should fill out, keeping in mind the following points: